jenkinsci/dependency-track-plugin/README.md

 - SWID tag ID
 - group/vendor
 - description
-- ID of parent project (for Dependency-Track v4.7 and newer)
+- ID of parent project
+- name and version of parent project (as an alternative to the ID)
+- "is latest version" flag

  The use of environment variables in the form `${VARIABLE}` is supported here.